 We’re proving, time and again, that this type of advertising can dramatically reduce recruitment costs and deliver more of the most relevant candidates when compared to using recruitment agencies.

 Run a radio ad, you’re targeting everyone who’s listening.
 Put up a billboard, you’re targeting everyone who drives past.
 With social media advertising you can target exactly the people you’re interested in working for you based on criteria like qualifications, experience, the companies people have worked for in the past or currently work for, job titles, interests, location and more.
 Our own automated social advertising tools use advanced learning algorithms to understand the type of people you like to hire and advertise to other people who are like them.
 These tools have uilt in safeguards to prevent discriminatory targeting which had previously been a risk.

-2. You're reaching more of the potential market
+You’re reaching more of the market

 Recruitment agents only show you a tiny portion of the candidate market.
 With social advertising you’re actively getting in front of a huge number of people who could potentially be interested in working for you.
 Even if they don’t apply for the role(s) you’re currently advertising, by letting them get to know your brand now, they will be more likely to apply for roles in the future.

-3. There are benefits to the wider business
+There are wider business benefits

 Recruitment advertising shows the world that your business is growing.
 And that’s not just to potential to candidates, but also potential prospects, existing clients, and future investors.